wang-jun-hao/tp/docs/UserGuide.md

 **Example:**

-Context: You are logged in as Dr John Doe (M06371K), viewing the profile page of patient with IC 'S9123456A' with the medical note at index 1 authored by you.
+Context: You are logged in as Dr Strange (M12345K) and viewing the profile page of patient with IC 'S9123456A' with the medical note at index 1 authored by you.

-* `editnote 1 d/20-02-2018 c/Patient is having migraine.`
+* `editnote 1 d/09-11-2020 c/Patient had high fever and throat pain`

-Updates the date of the medical note with index 1 in the displayed list of medical notes to '20-02-2018' and content to 'Patient is having migraine.'.
+Updates the date of the medical note with index 1 in the displayed list of medical notes to '09-11-2020' and content to 'Patient had high fever and throat pain'.

 <img src="images/screenshots/editNote.PNG">